-The Blue Teardrop Spruce is a small upright tree, with many branches forming a rounded shape that is broad at the base and tapers in at the top – exactly like the teardrop it is named after.
+The Blue Teardrop Spruce is a small upright evergreen tree, with many branches forming a rounded shape that is broad at the base and tapers in at the top – exactly like the teardrop it is named after.
 The branches stay dense and thick right to the ground, so it needs no plants around it to hide an empty base.
 The stiff branches rise up at about 60 degrees to the ground, in radiating clusters around the main stems.
 It can easily be kept to a single leading stem for the narrowest profile, or it can be left to naturally fill out over time with multiple leaders.

-Each stem is densely packed with short needles – shorter than normally seen on this species of spruce – and they turn each branch into a tight blue brush.
+Each stem is densely packed with short needles – shorter than normally seen on this species of spruce tree – and they turn each branch into a tight blue brush.
 In spring the new needles are bright powder blue, maturing to a rich silvery blue that is held for years, without any significant greening.
 This plant grows a few inches each year, so within 10 years it will be about 4 feet tall and 2 feet wide.
 It will continue to grow throughout its life, reaching 6 feet or more in height, adding a foot or two to its width, and becoming a beautiful and valuable specimen.

 Using the Blue Teardrop Spruce in Your Garden